sudoyashi/Joshis-Garage/README.md

-# Da_Cabby and other writeups about my projects
+# Car notes for future Josh

 Jekyll build for the website Link: https://www.sudoyashi.com

 A collection of my project notes on cars, design, and other hobbies that I decided to spend a stupid amount of money and time into.
 Why?

-Ya never know!

-If there's something valuable I want to take away from trying something new, then I'll be damned to make sure I can walk away from it as a champ.
-Some entries may not have anything, but it probably means I'm too lazy to write about it.

-#1.
-Da Cabby - The Lil Carbureted Convertible

-My 1985 Volkswagen Golf Cabriolet is my first project that I started learning on since getting my own beginner socket and wrench set in 2020.
-I have spent roughly $10,000 inclusive of the fees, maintenance costs, custom parts, and other useless things I shouldn’t have bought.
-It’s probably more, but I stopped counting at 5 figures for this shitty hunk of metal lol.

-With about $300 in starter tools like basic hand tools for the normal project car enthusiast, it wasn't long before I started putting in more money the more addicted I got to wrenching.
-Impact wrenches, specialty bits, suspension tools, more power tools, and so on.
-The list of stuff that was both useful and useless is too much to bother with.
-But overall, I don’t think $10,000 is a terrible amount for what I have.
-A decently working car that is absolutely unsafe and 100% worth the effort when it finally pulled through.

-#2.
-Swagon - The Daily Wagon

-My 2007 Audi A3 is not technically a project car, but it's definitely a car that I want to keep around to modify in the end.
-Acquired in June 2022, I was and still am attracted to the drivability of a car, with the benefits of interior space of an SUV, hence the wagon.
-I don't have too much to say about it yet, but I will be writing more about it soon!

-Update...
-I sold it.
-LMAO.

-#3.
-CAD - Where Cardboard and Computers Collide

-CAD was something elusive to me.
-I've always been surrounded by computers and design work, yet I could never put it together until necessity came around.
-Designing parts for the Volkswagen, the possibilities of CAD and 3D parts were finally blown open.
-Making gaskets, flanges, and block-off plates proved to be a cunning exercise in Google searching, YouTube learning, and learning a lot about materials.

-Future topics: Open Water Swimming, IT Administration, and Coffee
+Future Josh will thank me later.

+If there's something I want to do that's even remotely complicated, I need to have notes.
+The point of good notes is to be able to look back and remember what I did.
+I'm going between my phone, computer, Instagram, and other browsers that it's hard to refer back to the same note location, so the solution was to put it on the internet for everyone to see.
+This way, I can point myself, and eventually other people, to my previous work.

-### Personal Notes on jekyll
+## Personal Notes on jekyll

+- Page Limit - 1060 wide
+- Post Width - 600

 To open the website locally: bundle exec jekyll serve Can't open because of webrick error? bundle add webrick